 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we looked at subjective judgements made by the directors, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.